Annual Conference Volunteers

 About Volunteering at NICWA’s Annual Conference

-Thank you for volunteering your time and energy to help ensure the success of the 38th Annual Protecting Our Children National American Indian Conference on Child Abuse and Neglect.
+Thank you for volunteering your time and energy to help ensure the success of the 41st Annual Protecting Our Children National American Indian Conference on Child Abuse and Neglect.
 As a small staff, we could not do it without you!
-If you have any questions regarding volunteering, need to make changes to your volunteer shift, or require any assistance prior to the conference, please contact Betty Bryant, volunteer manager, at (503) 222-4044, ext.
-121, or email at Betty@nicwa.org.
+If you have any questions regarding volunteering, need to make changes to your volunteer shift, or require any assistance prior to the conference, please email at Training@nicwa.org.

-If you volunteer a minimum of eight hours, you will be able to attend the rest of conference general sessions and workshops at no additional cost.
-As an elder (65+), you may volunteer a minimum of six hours in order to attend the rest of conference at no additional cost.
-Banquet entrance is not included in volunteer perks.
+If you volunteer a minimum of eight hours in two four hour shifts you will be able to attend the rest of conference general sessions and workshops at no additional cost.

 What do Volunteers do?

-Volunteers will sign up for multiple two-hour shifts.
+Volunteers will sign up for multiple four-hour shifts.
 They will check-in for their shift about 15 minutes before the start time and will be assigned a task at that time.
 There are a variety of tasks they might be assigned including workshop monitors, registration assistants, and helping participants find their way.
 Below you will find the descriptions of some tasks you may be asked to do.
 Volunteers will have the opportunity to do multiple kinds of assignments and will be assigned tasks based on need and ability.
-There will be a volunteer lounge where volunteers can relax between shifts.

 Example Volunteer Assignments: